vidushi-7/education-bliss-ai-agent/README.md

 | **QuizAgent** | LlmAgent | **Assesses** student knowledge by generating quizzes and grading submissions. | **Tool Use** (`GradeQuizTool`) |
 | **ADK Memory Services** | ADK Memory | `InMemorySessionService` tracks current lesson status. `ADKInMemoryMemory` stores permanent records (e.g., final grades, completed plans). | **Session State & Long-Term Memory** |

-## **Architecture Overview**

-The system operates on a **Hierarchical Multi-Agent Structure**.
-A central `EducationSupervisor` acts as the "brain," orchestrating a team of specialized agents (`CurriculumAgent`, `TutorAgent`, `QuizAgent`) to deliver a cohesive educational experience.
-This separation of concerns allows for modularity, easier debugging, and specialized LLM prompting for each role.

 ## **Implemented Features & Technical Breakdown**